GoogleCloudPlatform/cloudml-samples/README.md

 Code Guide:
 * [Tensorflow: Linear Classifier with Stochastic Dual Coordinate Ascent (SDCA) optimizer / Deep Neural Network Classifier](criteo_tft) - How to train a Linear Classifier with SDCA and a DNN using a text (discrete feature) based dataset, Criteo, to predict how likely a person is to click on an advertisement.
 * [Tensorflow: Linear Regression with Stochastic Dual Coordinate Ascent (SDCA) / Deep Neural Network Regressor](reddit_tft) - How to train a Linear Regressor with SDCA and a DNN using the a text based dataset of Reddit Comments to predict the score of a Reddit thread using a wide and deep model.
-* [Tensorflow: ResNet](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10_estimator) - How to train a model for image recognition using the Cifar10 dataset to classify image content (training on one CPU, a single host with multiple GPUs, and multiple hosts with CPU or multiple GPUs).
+* [Tensorflow: ResNet](https://github.com/tensorflow/models/tree/master/tutorials/image/cifar10_estimator) - How to train a model for image recognition using the CIFAR10 dataset to classify image content (training on one CPU, a single host with multiple GPUs, and multiple hosts with CPU or multiple GPUs).

 ### Cloud TPUs on ML Engine

 Tensor Processing Units (TPUs) are Google’s custom-developed ASICs used to accelerate machine-learning workloads.
 You can run your training jobs on Cloud Machine Learning Engine, using Cloud TPU.

-* [Tensorflow: ResNet](tpu/training/resnet) - Using the ResNet-50 dataset with Cloud TPUs on ML Engine.
+* [Tensorflow: ResNet](tpu/training/resnet) - Using the ImageNet dataset with Cloud TPUs on ML Engine.
 * [Tensorflow: HP Tuning - ResNet](tpu/hptuning/resnet-hptuning) - How to run hyperparameter tuning jobs on Cloud Machine Learning Engine with Cloud TPUs using TensorFlow's tf.metrics.
 * [Tensorflow: Hypertune - ResNet](tpu/hptuning/resnet-hypertune) - How to run hyperparameter tuning jobs on Cloud Machine Learning Engine with Cloud TPUs using the cloudml-hypertune package.
 * [Tensorflow: Cloud TPU Templates](tpu/templates) - A collection of minimal templates that can be run on Cloud TPUs on Compute Engine, Cloud Machine Learning, and Colab.